 Lucky enough to have a dedicated cutting table?
-They make an Olfa cutting mat for that, too!
+They make a huge Olfa cutting mat for that, too!

 The first mat a beginning quilter should buy!

 You can cut yardage that is folded once, selvedge to selvedge and avoid cutting the dreaded 'dog leg'.